The Witcher (video game): Plot

 When Geralt returns to Vizima, he finds that Temeria's regent King Foltest has also returned while Adda has relapsed in her curse and is in striga form once more.
 Under Foltest's direction, Geralt either assists the knights or the elves to restore order to the city as well as deals with Adda.
 Geralt then storms the Salamandra headquarters and kills Azar Javed, only to find that the gang's true leader is Jacques de Aldersberg, the Grand Master of the Order of the Flaming Rose.
 Foltest hires Geralt under a contract to slay Jacques to end the Salamandra threat.
 Geralt confronts Jacques, who explains that due to his Source abilities he has seen the eventual extinction of humanity because of the world-ending White Frost, and was attempting to engineer a genetically enhanced superior race of humans to survive this apocalypse.
 Geralt is also confronted by the King of the Wild Hunt, who warns him of an impending conflict.

 After Geralt defeats and slays Jacques, he notices the Grand Master was wearing the same amulet as Alvin, revealing that de Aldersberg was actually the village boy he saved earlier, who traveled back in time by accident.
 After Geralt returns to Foltest with news of his success, the king is attacked by an assassin.
-Geralt kills the attacker, only to find that he was a witcher, leading directly into The Witcher 2: Assassins of Kings.
+Geralt defeats the assassin, who is revealed to be another Witcher.